BurnySc2/Ankhbot-Scripts-DevBranch/TTSAnnouncer/ReadMe.txt

 ###############
 Version History
 ###############
+1.1.3:
+  ~ Added custom text field for Youtube streamers with space in their channel name

 1.1.2:
   ~ fixed a critical error with user permissions (when it was set to sub-only) ~ A minor faulty fix in error logging